Methane emissions: Animals and livestock

 Ruminant animals, particularly cows and sheep, contain bacteria in their gastrointestinal systems that help to break down plant material.
 Some of these microorganisms use the acetate from the plant material to produce methane, and because these bacteria live in the stomachs and intestines of ruminants, whenever the animal "burps" or defecates, it emits methane as well.
 Based upon a 2012 study in the Snowy Mountains region, the amount of methane emitted by one cow is equivalent to the amount of methane that around 3.4 hectares of methanotrophic bacteria can consume. research in the Snowy Mountains region of Australia showed 8 tonnes of methane oxidized by methanotrophic bacteria per year on a 1,000 hectare farm.
 200 cows on the same farm emitted 5.4 tonnes of methane per year.
 Hence, one cow emitted 27 kg of methane per year, while the bacteria oxidized 8 kg per hectare.
 The emissions of one cow were oxidized by 27/8 ≈ 3.4 hectare.

 Termites also contain methanogenic microorganisms in their gut.
 However, some of these microorganisms are so unique that they live nowhere else in the world except in the third gut of termites.
 These microorganisms also break down biotic components to produce ethanol, as well as methane byproduct.
 However, unlike ruminants who lose 20% of the energy from the plants they eat, termites only lose 2% of their energy in the process.
 Thus comparatively, termites do not have to eat as much food as ruminants to obtain the same amount of energy, and give off proportionally less methane.

 In 2001, NASA researchers confirmed the vital role of enteric fermentation in livestock on global warming.
 A 2006 UN FAO report reported that livestock generate more greenhouse gases as measured in CO_{2} equivalents than the entire transportation sector.
-Livestock accounts for 9% of anthropogenic CO_{2}, 65%t of anthropogenic nitrous oxide and 37% of anthropogenic methane.
+Livestock accounts for 9% of anthropogenic CO_{2}, 65% of anthropogenic nitrous oxide and 37% of anthropogenic methane.
 Since then, animal science and biotechnology researchers have focused research on methanogens in the rumen of livestock and mitigation of methane emissions.

 Nicholas Stern, the author of the 2006 Stern Review on climate change has stated "people will need to turn vegetarian if the world is to conquer climate change".
 In 2003, the National Academy of Sciences's president, Ralph Ciceronean atmospheric scientistraised concerns about the increase in the number of methane-producing dairy and beef cattle was a "serious topic" as methane was the "second-most-important greenhouse gas in the atmosphere".

 Approximately 5% of the methane is released via the flatus, whereas the other 95% is released via eructation.
 Vaccines are under development to reduce the amount introduced through eructation.
 Asparagopsis seaweed as a livestock feed additive has reduced methane emissions by more than 80%.